sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-compose/index.md

 7. Browse to your sourcegraph deployment, login and verify your existing configuration has been restored

+## Monitoring

+You can monitor the health of a deployment in several ways:

+- Using [Sourcegraph's built-in observability suite](../../observability/index.md), which includes dashboards and alerting for Sourcegraph services.
+- Using [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) to check on the status of containers within the deployment (any tooling designed to work with Docker containers and/or Docker Compose will work too).
+  - This requires direct access to your instance's host machine.

-## Upgrade and migration
+## Upgrade

-First, view the [Sourcegraph changelog](../../../CHANGELOG.md) to see what's changed from your current version of Sourcegraph.
-You will also want to check the [Upgrade Notes](TBD) for any specific related to your particular upgrade scenario.
-Finally, if your upgrade includes migration to/from another deployment type, review our [Migration guides](TBD) prior to moving forward.

-### Upgrade using release branch

-If you [configured Docker Compose with a release branch](#configure-release-branch), when you upgrade, you can merge the corresponding upstream release tag into your `release` branch.
+If you [configured Docker Compose with a release branch](#configure-release-branch), when you upgrade you can merge the corresponding upstream release tag into your `release` branch.

 ```bash
 # fetch updates